attractivechaos/kann/README.md

 ## Introduction

-KANN is a standalone 4-file library in C for constructing and training artificial neural networks such as [MLP][mlp], [CNN][cnn] and [LSTM][lstm].
-It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to construct neural networks with shared weights, multiple inputs/outputs and recurrence.
+KANN is a standalone 4-file library in C for constructing and training small to medium artificial neural networks such as [MLP][mlp], [CNN][cnn] and [LSTM][lstm].
+It implements generic reverse-mode [automatic differentiation][ad] based on the concept of computational graph and allows to construct topologically complex neural networks with shared weights, multiple inputs/outputs and recurrence.
 KANN is flexible, portable, small and fairly efficient for its size.

 ### Background and motivations